AleksandarHr/LearnMigration/tasks_list.md

 - "Play" button to run the time evolution of the migration flows of the selected countries

 ### Tips (little block window appearing on hover)
-- Show name of country and its population in the selected time interval
+- Show name of country and its population in the selected time interval.
+If another country is selected, display the flow(s) between the selected country and the hovered country
 - For both gender: total flow in, total flow out, and difference between in/out

 ### Selected countries' statistics and additional viz